17 Top Small Towns in Canada

 Niagara-on-the-Lake is one of the cutest towns in Canada.
 Combined with a lively food scene, quaint bed-and-breakfasts, and spectacular golf courses, Niagara-on-the-Lake has plenty to keep you busy.

-Nestled on the southern shores of Lake Ontario not far from Niagara Falls, this scenic small (pop.
+Nestled on the southern shores of Lake Ontario less than 30 minutes from Niagara Falls, this scenic small (pop.
 17,511) is a popular tourist destination in the summer months.
 The long days, warm weather, scenic countryside, and adorable downtown make for the perfect getaway.

 Niagara-on-the-Lake is one of the most popular weekend getaway destinations from Toronto in both summer and winter.
 The drive between here and Toronto takes less than two hours.